Animal & Plant Health Agency passive surveillance programme

 - Complete the submission form; and

 - Send to APHA in the freepost envelope provided.

 BAT 1 submission forms are available from the GOV.UK website and from the National Bat Helpline.

-The Helpline will endeavour to send out a tube as soon as possible.
-Whilst waiting for your tube to arrive the dead specimen should be kept somewhere cool, however please note that dead bats should not be stored in the freezer as this can interfere with the testing process.
+The Helpline will endeavour to send out a tube as soon as possible so that you can submit that bat within seven days to APHA.
+Whilst waiting for your tube to arrive the dead specimen should be kept somewhere cool.